How to Create a Realistic Pencil Drawing — Easy Step-by-Step Guide

 Quick answer

-To make a realistic pencil drawing, you need graphite pencils (HB, 2B, 4B), blending tools, and paper, taking about 90 minutes.
-Start by lightly sketching the outline.
-This intermediate activity has 12 steps and is perfect for families aged 10+.
+To make a realistic pencil drawing, you need graphite pencils (HB, 2B, 4B, 6B), blending tools, and smooth drawing paper, taking about 90 minutes for a basic portrait.
+Start by lightly sketching the outline, then gradually build up tones and details.
+This intermediate activity has 12-20 steps and is perfect for families aged 10+.

 On this page